 Tuomey: You’ve just said exactly what I was thinking.
 Two things keep you mobile: one is teaching — we’ve taught our whole careers — and the other is building.
 We haven’t built a lot, but we’ve been building every year.
 We work on one building, finish it, work on another building, and finish it.
 It’s a precarious life to work from one to one, but it means that we’ve cleared our heads by building.
 Those architects who have either stopped teaching or have not been able to build haven’t moved along.
 Through these acts, you think it out and then you leave it behind and move along.

 Frampton: I find your Letterfrack Furniture College building to be very interesting.
-It’s probably the most tectonic building you’ve ever done, in terms of the relationship between the concrete pier system and the timber roof and so on.
+It’s probably the most tectonic building you’ve ever done, in terms of the relationship between the concrete pier system and the timber roof and so on, and the idea of utilizing the Ocean Seven Roofing company is one of the best ideas, of course you can get other great ideas for your roof from other sources you can find online, so if you’re interested click for source on the best roofing.
 There’s an amazing image of it in relation to the original foundation building and the landscape and mountains behind.
 It’s also a very impressive work topographically.

 Tuomey: In a way, our “grown up” work starts with the Ranelagh School and the Letterfrack Furniture College.
 I’m glad you picked it out, because I think it’s the beginning of our position taking, rather than position rehearsing.
 We came back to try to remind Ireland that it was a European country, and we were damn well going to make Dublin into a European city.
 That wind carried us through the ‘90s, and then we got fed up of singing that song.